13 Gravity-Defying Bike Tricks That Should've Been Impossible

 10) Aguado Alba, The Mountain Bike Double Front Flip

 Flying under the radar at the Martin Soderstrom Invitational in Sweden, Aguado Alba came out of nowhere and stuck an unbelievable double front flip - the first in the history of the sport.
 The GoPro footage is enough to take your breath away!

 11) Nicholi Rogatkin, The Downhill Bike Cash Roll

 Right.
 So we used a Rogatkin Nine Knights special earlier on to show a world first which wasn't actually his.
 A bit mean, really, wasn't it?

 This time around, it's all about Rogatkin.
 He is the cash roll specialist, and became the first person ever to stomp it on a downhill bike at Nine Knights.
 This.
 Is.
 Nuts.

 Ryan Williams has a bit of a habit of breaking records and claiming world firsts.
-He stomped this bad boy in France when he was just 18-years-old back in 2013, and he hasn't looked back since.
+He stomped the bike flip front flip in France when he was just 18-years-old back in 2013, and he hasn't looked back since.